postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 Python is known for using more memory than more optimized languages and, in this case, it uses **7 times** more than PostgresML.

 PostgresML is a Postgres extension, and it shares RAM with the database server.
-Postgres is very efficient at fetching and allocating only the memory it needs.
-It reuses `shared_buffers` and OS page cache to store rows for inference, and requires very little to no memory allocation to serve queries.
+Postgres is very efficient at fetching and allocating only the memory it needs: it reuses `shared_buffers` and OS page cache to store rows for inference, and requires very little to no memory allocation to serve queries.

-Meanwhile, Python must allocate memory for each feature it receives from Redis, at the very least doubling memory requirements.
+Meanwhile, Python must allocate memory for each feature it receives from Redis, and to serve HTTP requests.
 This benchmark did not measure Redis memory utilization, which is an additional and often substantial cost of running traditional machine learning microservices.

 ## Training